Water Damage Statistics

 • Carpets, padding beneath flooring, subflooring becomes saturated.

-• Furniture on wet carpets begins to leach and stain.
+• Furniture on wet carpets begin to leach and stain.

 • Wood and wood products begin absorbing water.

-• Personal belongings, such as photos and paperwork, may be destroyed.
+• Personal belongings, such as photos and paperwork, may be completely destroyed.

 Within Hours